ingowald/cudaKDTree/README.md

     cukd::buildTree<float3>(points[],numPoints);

 (or in fact, if `points[]` is of type `float3 *` the compiler will even be able to auto-deduce that).
-This simple variant shold work for all of `float2`, `float3`, and `float4` (and probably even `int2` etc - if not it's trivially simpel to add).
+This simple variant should work for all of `float2`, `float3`, and `float4` (and probably even `int2` etc - if not it's trivially simple to add).

 ### Building over user types with payload data

-For data points with 'payload' you can specify a so-called `node_traits` struct that desribes how the builder can interact with each data item.
+For data points with 'payload' you can specify a so-called `node_traits` struct that describes how the builder can interact with each data item.
 Note with 'node' we mean _both_ the node of the k-d tree, _and_ the type of each item in the input data array---since our balanced k-d trees are built by simply re-arranging these elements it